Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

+For this setting as well, the joint learner is struggling to represent the entire action-value function, although it is the only method capable of correctly identify one of the optimal joint actions.
+All the other methods fail in doing so, even though some of those that use the factored $Q$-function learning approach achieve a very small MSE.

-In our experiments, a team of $n=6$ agents have to fight fire at $N_h=7$ houses.
-Each agent can observe $N_o=2$ houses and can fight fires at the same set of locations ($N_a=2$).
-Figure \ref{fig:generalized_ff} shows the representations learned for the joint type $\theta=\{N_1,F_2,N_3,F_4,N_5,F_6,N_7\}$.
+\emph{Generalized Firefighting}: In our experiments, a team of $n=6$ agents have to fight fire at $N_h=7$ houses.
+Each agent can observe $N_o=2$ houses and can fight fire at the same set of locations ($N_a=2$), disposed as shown in Figure \ref{fig:formation}.
+Figure \ref{fig:generalized_ff1} shows the representations learned for the joint type $\theta=\{N_1,F_2,N_3,F_4,N_5,N_6,F_7\}$.

-This game requires less coordination than those studied earlier (agents only have to coordinate with other agents that can fight fire at the same locations), and every investigated architecture correctly ranks all the joint actions, even the single agent factorizations F1 and M1 (this is true also for any other joint type, for which we are not reporting the plots, with just the single agent factorizations reporting some isolated error).
-However, while those using the factored $Q$-function can also correctly reconstruct the reward value of each action, those using the mixture of experts are less precise in their reconstruction.
+This game requires less coordination than those studied earlier (agents have to coordinate only with other agents that can fight fire at the same locations), and every investigated architecture correctly ranks all the joint actions, even the single agent factorizations F1 and M1.
+However, while those using the factored $Q$-function can also correctly reconstruct the reward value of each action, those using the mixture of experts are less precise in their reconstructions.
 Overall, this experiment demonstrates that there exist non-trivial coordination problems that can effectively be tackled using small factors, including even individual learning approaches.
+Also, it is to note how both learning approaches, when coupled with the true underlying factorization, are achieving very good reconstruction and can rank all of the joint actions correctly.